 Report Cards

-Report cards are sent home twice each school year in January and June.
+Report cards are available through MyCBE twice each school year.
 Please see our calendar page for exact dates.

 The CBE states: Assessing student learning is an ongoing cycle of gathering, interpreting, and responding to student work.
 Assessment is used to inform the next steps in learning and evaluate student knowledge and understanding in relationship to the learner outcomes.
 Daily, ongoing assessment and report cards are not separate.
 They inform each other.
 Both are based on outcomes and Front Matter from the Programs of Study and inform next steps for learners and teachers.
 Formative assessment supports learning, summative assessment verifies learning, grading and reports cards summarize learning.